Sound of White Noise

-Sound of White Noise is the sixth studio album by American heavy metal band Anthrax, released in May 1993 via Elektra Records.
-It is the band's first album to feature vocalist John Bush, who replaced longtime Anthrax vocalist Joey Belladonna in 1992.
-It is also Anthrax's last studio album with longtime lead guitarist Dan Spitz.
-This was also the second album Bush worked on with producer Dave Jerden, as he also produced Symbol of Salvation for Bush's previous band, Armored Saint.
+Sound of White Noise is the sixth studio album by American heavy metal band Anthrax, released on May 25, 1993, by Elektra Records.
+It was the band's first album to feature vocalist John Bush, who replaced longtime frontman Joey Belladonna in 1992, and the last studio album with longtime lead guitarist Dan Spitz.
+It was also the second album Bush worked on with producer Dave Jerden, as he also produced Symbol of Salvation for Bush's previous band, Armored Saint.
+The album marked the band's departure from the fast-paced thrash metal sound, with hints of genres such as alternative rock, grunge, and groove metal being incorporated into their sound.

 Overview

 The album, produced by the band and Dave Jerden, includes the singles "Only", "Room for One More", "Black Lodge" and "Hy Pro Glo".
-This album marked a significant revision in the band's sound, with the departure of lead vocalist Joey Belladonna and the introduction of grunge influences.
 Jerden was known for producing the likes of Alice in Chains and Jane's Addiction.
+With the departure of lead vocalist Joey Belladonna, the album marked a significant revision in the band's sound.
+The fast-paced thrash metal sound slowed down and hints of alternative rock, grunge, and groove metal were incorporated into their sound.

-With Sound of White Noise, Anthrax moved away from the rapid-fire thrash metal that had defined their earlier output.
-Their new sound drew on the more straightforward style of Armored Saint (Bush co-wrote all the songs) and often emphasized more melodic songwriting.
-White Noise continued the trend started on 1990's Persistence of Time of abandoning the humor of Anthrax's 1980s albums in favor of a more serious or earnest tone.
-Songs like the walloping "Only" and stuttering, stop-start dynamics of "Hy Pro Glo" maintained a level of aggression on par with anything else the band recorded, but in a different alternative metal style.
-Other songs found Anthrax exploring new territory, like the mid-tempo "Room for One More", and the atmospheric "Black Lodge" (inspired by the Twin Peaks TV series and featuring keyboardist Angelo Badalamenti).
-Bush's lower-pitched, darker vocal style also was a drastic change from Belladona's.
-During the recording of the album, the band also produced the songs "Poison My Eyes" and a cover of the Smiths song "London" (both would be featured on the soundtracks to the movies Last Action Hero and Airheads, respectively).
+During the recording of the album, the band produced the songs "Poison My Eyes" and a cover of the Smiths song "London" (both would be featured on the soundtracks to the movies Last Action Hero and Airheads, respectively).